samsnyder/RustGDK/README.md

 $ spatial local launch
 ```

+Building the worker for the first time will take a while because `cargo` is building all of the dependencies.

 If all goes well, you should see an entity in the inspector move back and forth.
-Building the worker
-for the first time will also take some time as `cargo` is building all of the dependencies.

 ### Generating the snapshot